Asymptotic optimality of dynamic first-fit packing on the half-axis: Introduction

 \section{Introduction}

 We revisit a classical problem in dynamic storage allocation.
 Suppose that one possesses a linear storage medium, such as an optical disk, a parking lot, or a warehouse space, and utilizes it to place ``items'' arriving as a Poisson stream of rate $r$.
-The arriving item sizes are assumed to be independent and identically distributed (i.i.d.) from a common distribution $H$.
+The arriving items may be of different types, characterized by an item size (or length).
+Assume that item sizes are independent and identically distributed (i.i.d.) from a common distribution $H$.
 Items are further assumed to depart after an i.i.d. exponential, unit mean ``service'' time (see e.g. \cite{Aldous,CKS85,CKS86}.)
 The medium is modeled as half-axis.
 It is assumed that the system is large scale and that our interest is in the asymptotic regime with $r\to\infty$.
 The task of the system administrator is to find a protocol for assigning incoming items.
-A widely employed algorithm is the ``first-fit'' discipline, which dictates that one should place each arriving item in the the left-most vacant interval large enough to accommodate it.
+A widely employed algorithm is the ``first-fit'' discipline, which dictates that one should place each arriving item in the left-most vacant interval large enough to accommodate it.

-In a seminal 1985 paper, Coffman et al. \cite{CKS86} proved that for the case of unit length items (i.e. degenerate $H$), the first-fit assignment is asymptotically optimal in the following sense: in the steady-state, the ratio of expected empty space to expected occupied space tends to $0$ as $r\to\infty$.
+In a seminal 1985 paper, Coffman et al. \cite{CKS86} proved that for the case of unit length items (i.e. degenerate $H$), the first-fit assignment is asymptotically optimal in the following sense: in the steady-state, the ratio of expected ``empty space'' (gaps between items) to expected occupied space tends to $0$ as $r\to\infty$.
 In a sequel to \cite{CKS86}, the authors of \cite{CKS85} conjectured the first-fit discipline to be asymptotically optimal for non-degenerate $H$.
-An equivalent statement of this conjecture is as follows: under first-fit, we have convergence to the optimal packing configuration (formulated in the sense of vanishing total wasted space).
+Another form of the first-fit asymptotic optimality conjecture is as follows: under first-fit, as $r \rightarrow \infty$, the steady-state packing configuration (scaled down by $r$) converges in distribution to a limiting packing configuration with no empty space.
 The authors of \cite{CKS85} employed Monte Carlo simulations to empirically confirm the plausibility of their conjecture, but did not offer formal proof.